nhan123lise/leukocyte-classification/PROJECT_REPORT.md

 ## Executive Summary

-This project implements a deep learning model for classifying white blood cells (leukocytes) into 5 categories using transfer learning with ResNet18.
-The model achieved **99.47% accuracy** on the test set and **100% accuracy** on the external dataset, demonstrating excellent performance and generalization.
+This project implements a deep learning model for classifying white blood cells (leukocytes) into 5 categories using transfer learning with ResNet34.
+The model achieved **99.20% accuracy** on the test set and **100% accuracy** on the external dataset, demonstrating excellent performance and generalization.

 **Key Achievements:**
+- Validation Accuracy: **99.47%** (373 out of 375 images correctly classified)
-- Test Set Accuracy: **99.47%** (373 out of 375 images correctly classified)
+- Test Set Accuracy: **99.20%** (372 out of 375 images correctly classified)
 - External Dataset Accuracy: **100%** (9/9 perfect predictions)
 - Per-class Performance: All classes show ~100% precision, recall, and F1-score
-- Architecture: ResNet18 (lightweight and efficient)
+- Architecture: ResNet34 with strong color augmentation
 - Fully reproducible pipeline with seed=42

 ---